 The rivalry between them had become so fierce, that at one stage the youth emulated the rivalry of those at the helm of their clubs.
 At a dinner dance in 2005, a small group of youth from one of these two clubs, well connected to their club's hierarchy, violently assaulted a youth from the other club.
 So bad was the assault that the youth required hospital admission.
 This poor behavior by some Pontian youth was a continuation of the climate formed by the generation before them.

-For some reason with Pontians, successive generations have failed to advance to any great degree in terms of respect for one another.
+For some reason, successive generations of Pontians have failed to advance to any great degree in terms of respect for one another.
 This lack of decorum has led to the gradual demise of Pontian clubs and the federation by extension.
 Their leaders should lead by example, but that's not been the case.

 Such bitter division has not just been a Melbourne thing.
 Sydney's Pontians have been just as divisive.
 The Sydney Pontian club Xeniteas began with controversy and division.
 At one stage, members of the club split into two groups and the factions became known as Xeniteas 1 and Xeniteas 2.
 Kasapidis also documents this rivalry in his book.